infinum/wordpress-handbook/Project management/Testing.md

 You get the gist.

-Having these predefined scenarios will help reduce bugs, and ensure that the app functions as intended.
-Once you deploy a new feature, the same script should be followed, to ensure the app is working as intended (developers didn't introduce a regression).
+Having these predefined scenarios will help reduce bugs and ensure that the app functions as intended.
+Once you deploy a new feature the same script should be followed to ensure the app is working as intended (developers didn't introduce a regression).